Employment at Sem

 Qualifications:

-Wyoming Seminary, as an equal opportunity employer, does not discriminate on the basis of color, sexual orientation, national or ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, or athletic or other school-administered programs.
+Wyoming Seminary does not discriminate on the basis of color, sexual orientation, gender identity, national or ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, or athletic or other school-administered programs.
+Wyoming Seminary strives to build a learning environment that reflects the disparate cultures, religions, languages, backgrounds, identities, and perspectives of our world.
+As such, we encourage the hiring of faculty, staff, and administrators who represent diversity and connect with our mission, values, and vision.

 Responsibilities: